 Stock awards to our executive officers and other key employees are typically granted annually in conjunction with the review of the individual performance of the executive officer.
 This review takes place at a regularly scheduled meeting of the Committee, which is typically held in conjunction with the meeting of our Board in January of each year.
-Equity awards are granted to our non-executive directors on the date of our annual meeting of stockholders, in accordance with the terms of our 2000 Stock Plan.
+Equity awards are automatically granted to our non-executive directors on the date of our Annual Meeting of Stockholders, in accordance with the terms of our 2000 Stock Plan.
 Grants to newly hired employees historically were effective on the employee's first day of employment with the Company.
-To facilitate this practice the Board had delegated authority to the Chief Executive Officer to grant individual stock awards of less than 20,000 options to non-executive employees.
-This practice was changed in January 2006, and now all grants are made in regularly scheduled meetings of the Committee or Board, with effect from the date of the meeting.
-Grants to newly hired executive officers are made at the next regularly scheduled Committee meeting or at an impromptu meeting on or following their hire date.
-The exercise price of all stock options is set at the closing price of our common stock on The Nasdaq Global Market on the day of the meeting that grants the award.
+To facilitate this practice, the Board had delegated authority to the Chief Executive Officer to grant individual stock awards of less than 20,000 options to non-executive employees.
+This practice was changed in January 2006, and now all grants are made in meetings of the Committee or Board, with effect from the date of the meeting.
+Grants to newly hired executive officers are made at the next regularly scheduled Committee meeting or at a special meeting on or following their hire date.
+The exercise price of all stock options is set at the closing price of our common stock on the Nasdaq Global Market on the date of grant of the award.